 ISFJs are loyal nurturers who spend all their time taking care of their loved ones.
 They may be introverted, but they still know how to love and form meaningful relationships with those who matter.

 This Christmas, flip the tables a little and give your kind ISFJ friend a pampering Secret Santa treat instead.
-A full body massage usually costs around $60 for an hour, but if you buy a voucher on Fave, they can be as cheap as under $20.
+A full body massage usually costs around $60 for an hour, but if you buy a voucher on Fave, they can cost less than $25.

 ISFPs are known to be drawn to art and all things aesthetically pleasing.
 They are curious adventurers who dare to push the limits of social convention.

 But beyond all that, don’t forget – ISFPs are introverts.
 And there’s nothing they’d love more than some “me time” with a good book.
-I recommend Sabrina, a graphic novel by Nick Drnaso.
+I recommend Emma by Jane Austen.

 The INTJ friend is the ultimate analyst – the world is like a giant chess game, and they’re smart enough to win it.

-Many INTJs are tech geeks who are into the latest gadgets, so they probably have a swanky new iPhone X / XS.
-They’re also mostly men – INTJ women only make 0.8% of the population – which is why I picked out this rugged Spigen Core Armor case (instead of say, a dainty pink one).
+Many INTJs are tech geeks who are into the latest gadgets and they’re also mostly men – INTJ women only make 0.8% of the population – which is why I picked out a Spigen Core Armor case.

 ESTPs are the social butterflies who are always at the center of attention.
 They’re energetic, confident and love having fun.